-The software outsourcing company should help you in designing a detailed plan that includes time and deadlines, step-by-step process, priorities, standards, requirements, software development team composition, software architecture, channels of communication, etc.
+The software outsourcing company should help you in designing a detailed plan that includes time and deadlines, step-by-step process, priorities, standards, requirements, software development team composition, software architecture, communication channels, etc.

 To effectively and consistently design such a software development plan, most software outsourcing companies use Agile methodology.
 It’s more flexible than strict planning and gives both parties more room for creativity.

 Don’t fall into the “too good to be true” trap though.
-Any unreliable outsourcing company will agree on impossible deadlines in the limited budget.
+Any unreliable outsourcing company will agree on impossible deadlines in a limited budget.
 Then they win the bidding work and start working on the software.
-According to good ol’ “pick two: cheap, fast or good” rule, you can probably predict what will happen here.
-You’ll save time and money in the short-run but eventually, you will spend even more to completely redesign the entire project.
+According to the good ol’ “pick two: cheap, fast or good” rule, you can probably predict what will happen here.
+You’ll save time and money in the short run but eventually, you will spend even more to completely redesign the entire project.

 Dawid Krala: “If you plan to build a system, don’t be tempted to take shortcuts to minimize costs.
 Don’t give up on ensuring a high-quality product during the development phase.
 These are only phantom savings that will haunt you in the long run.
 Ultimately, that might have serious consequences for your company, not only financial but also image-related”.

 The quality of the product can be described in one sentence: the product’s ability to be used by your customers.
 Usability includes such requirements like functionality, reliability, security, performance, scalability, and no errors.